a-warner/a-warner.github.com/source/_posts/2014-08-20-beware-the-siren-song-of-comments.markdown

 On any long-running project, your source control *is* your documentation.
 Disciplined development teams strive to write code that, as much as possible, is self-documenting.
 When some code doesn't speak for itself, they leave their notes in commit messages.
-If there is any additional discussion over some implementation detail or code design in a pull-request, it should be easy to find that right from source control.
+If there is any additional discussion over some implementation detail or code design in a pull-request, it should be easy to find it right from source control.
 [git getpull](http://www.leastastonished.com/blog/2014/03/06/git-getpull-quickly-find-the-pull-request-that-merged-your-commit-to-master/)
 allows you to find the GitHub pull-request that merged the commit you're looking at, so you can quickly look for any technical discussion about some implementation.